Publisher drops book by Missouri Sen. Josh Hawley

 “This could not be more Orwellian… Let me be clear, this is not just a contract dispute.
 It’s a direct assault on the First Amendment… I will fight this cancel culture with everything I have.
 We’ll see you in court.”

+Simon & Schuster quickly issued another statement: “We are confident that we are acting fully within our contractual rights” to cancel the book.

 Simon & Schuster has had numerous clashes with Trump and his supporters over the last few years.
-It canceled a deal with the far-right writer and commentator Milo Yiannopoulos and published several anti-Trump best-sellers, including niece Mary Trump’s “Too Much and Never Enough” and former National Security Advisor John Bolton’s “The Room Where It Happened.”
+It called off a deal with the far-right writer and commentator Milo Yiannopoulos and published several anti-Trump best-sellers, including niece Mary Trump’s “Too Much and Never Enough” and former National Security Advisor John Bolton’s “The Room Where It Happened.”

+New York publishers had already expressed wariness about taking on a post-presidential memoir by Trump, whose “Crippled America” was published by a Simon & Schuster imprint in 2015, and this week’s events makes a deal with them far more unlikely.
+A Simon & Schuster spokesman declined comment on whether the publisher would be interested in a new Trump book.
+Messages left with Penguin Random House, publisher of Trump’s bestselling “The Art of the Deal,” and HarperCollins Publishers were not immediately returned.